yetanotherco/aligned_layer/docs/1_introduction/2_use_cases.md

 - **Verification Layer (low latency, high volume):** live on mainnet; ideal for the fastest confirmations and very high proof volumes.
 Economic security with nearly 3 million restaked ETH (>$12B USD value).
 - **Aggregation Service (highest security):** recursively compresses many proofs into one proof verified on L1; great when you can trade latency for full Ethereum security.

+{% hint style="success" %}
-_**Related:**_ Our RaaS makes launching [based ZK-rollups](https://blog.alignedlayer.com/aligned-raas-based-rollups-to-build-the-future-of-ethereum/) (Ethrex stack) possible in one click and is integrated with our ZK verification layer to reduce costs.
+Our RaaS makes launching [based ZK-rollups](https://blog.alignedlayer.com/aligned-raas-based-rollups-to-build-the-future-of-ethereum/) (Ethrex stack) possible in one click and is integrated with our ZK verification layer to reduce costs.
+{% endhint %}

 ## Fast, trust-minimized bridging & interoperability